ldci/redCV/README.md

 #### You need the lastest Red master version.

-Developped under Mac OSX 10.11.6
+Developped under Mac OSX 10.12

 Tested with Windows XP and Windows 10.

 You must compile samples since red routines are required.

+### NEW SEPTEMBER 25 2016

+Histogram functions for matrices and color images added.

+New samples added.

+Doc updated.

 ### NEW SEPTEMBER 21 2016

 Statistical functions are rewritten to be used with images and matrices.